rkv338/Senti/README.md

 # Senti

-**Senti** is an AI-powered mental health wake-up platform that helps users start their day with compassion instead of a jarring alarm.
-Instead of ringing, Senti calls you with a supportive, empathetic AI voice designed to motivate you out of bed — especially on mornings when depression, anxiety, or burnout make it hardest to rise.
+**Senti** is an AI-powered mental health wellness wake-up platform that helps users start their day with compassion instead of a jarring alarm.
+Instead of ringing, Senti calls you with a supportive, empathetic AI voice designed to motivate you out of bed, especially on mornings when depression, anxiety, or burnout make it hardest to rise.

 ---